 The Accreditation Committee encourages innovative and contemporary methods of teaching that promote the educational principles of active student participation, problem solving and development of communication skills.
-Problem and evidence-based learning, computer assisted learning, and other student-centred learning strategies are also encouraged.
-Education providers may demonstrate how these approaches are realised, incorporated into the curriculum and assessed in order to facilitate student achievement of the learning outcomes and the professional capabilities for podiatric therapeutics.
+Problem and evidence-based learning, computer assisted learning, work-integrated learning and other student-centred learning strategies are also encouraged.
+Education providers may demonstrate how these approaches are realised, incorporated into the curriculum and assessed in order to facilitate student achievement of the learning outcomes and the professional capabilities required for endorsement of registration in relation to scheduled medicines.